-Services provided under the grant must meet the stated goal and result in measurable outcomes.
-The proposal must include a description of the activities for each service that support the goals and outcomes of the project.
-The activities listed must match those summarized in the Logic Model.
-The proposal must include a Plan for Services using the attached FY2020 SIH Planned Services and Expenditures form (refer to Section 4.04, 4).
-Additionally, the proposal must include a Timeline for all activities.
-The applicant must either provide confirmation they will use the SIH Case Management Assessment-Plan of Care form (located under Attachments) to assess each individuals need for assistance or the agency must submit a draft of the Assessment and Plan of Care form they propose to use to be approved by the SIH Grant Program Manager for use.
+Services provided under the grant must meet the above stated goal and result in measurable outcomes.
+Proposals must include the following:

+- Description of the activities for each service that the applicant will provide under this program, and the description must support the goals and outcomes as described above. - Plan for Services using the attached FY2021 Senior In-Home (SIH) Planned Services and Expenditures form.

+Timeline showing the proposed initiation and implementation of services and activities.

+The applicant must either provide confirmation they will use the attached SIH Case Management Assessment/Plan of Care form to assess each individuals need for assistance or must submit a draft of the Assessment form they propose to use to be approved by the SIH Grant Program Manager for use.

-The Senior In-Home Services grant program includes the following services and activities:
+The Senior In-Home Services grant program includes the following menu of services and activities.
+Applicants must clearly identify in their proposal which of these services they will provide to the target population in Region 6: Aleutians East and Aleutians West.